nicokurtovic/SIMIO/docs/index.rst

 ===============================

 *SIMIO-continuum* is a collection of codes designed to help you compare your radiative transfer images with existing ALMA observations.
+With *SIMIO-continuum* you can generate your synthetic observations with different geometries, distances, and even including white noise.

 Please check www.nicolaskurtovic.com/simio and the Contents section for a detailed description of the package.
-Although SIMIO-continuum is the official name, this page uses SIMIO-continuum or SIMIO indistinctively.
+Although *SIMIO-continuum* is the official name, this page uses *SIMIO-continuum* or *SIMIO* indistinctively.

 .. toctree::
    :maxdepth: 2